The Top Ten Benefits Of Being A Digital Nomad In Asia

 My next trip to AU will be from Davao to Brisbane via Manila with Philippines Airlines, or you can fly with Scoot via Singapore to Sydney, then get a Jetstar flight to Brisbane.

-I drive 120 kms to Mati & stay in a lush native place called Surf Huts with locals & a few foreigners (community style), & a western quality place called The Ameri, which has a stunning swimming pool with ocean views, & villas with private pools.
+I drive to Mati Dahican & stay at Surf Huts or Bungalow, & swim at a place called The Ameri, which has a stunning swimming pool with ocean views, & villas with private pools.

 You can start on a 30-day visa on arrival (Canada, AU, NZ, & EU citizens) or 59-day VOA (US citizens), then extend on a Long-Stay Visitor Visa Extension for 6-months, at BI.

-I qualified for a Balikbayan (free) privilege for marrying a Filipina, which entitled my wife & I to reside here for 12-months, with the option of extending up to 6-months for a fee.
+I qualified for a Balikbayan (free) privilege for marrying a Filipina, which entitled my wife & I to reside here for 12-months, with the option of extending for a fee.

 In May 2023, BI announced plans for the launch of a new Digital Nomad Visa (DNV), to catch up with other South-East Asian countries like Indonesia, Thailand, & Malaysia.